 In our globalized economy, business negotiations often involve people from different cultures.
 Consequently, researchers have begun to study the effects of culture on negotiation.
-In their study, Gelfand et al. look at negotiations by Americans and Taiwanese.
+In their study, researchers (Gelfand et al., 2013) look at negotiations by employees from the US and Taiwan.

 Previous research showed that Americans negotiating as a team are more effective than Americans negotiating as individuals.
 Building upon this previous bit of research, the authors compared the efficacy of Taiwanese who negotiated as a team to Taiwanese who negotiated individually.
 Perhaps surprisingly, in contrast to American negotiators, Taiwanese who negotiated as a team were less effective than Taiwanese who negotiated individually.
 In explaining these results, the authors suggest that collectivist cultures such as that of Taiwan are more focused on community well being and harmony than individualistic cultures such as America’s where greater importance is placed on the individual.